geotagx/geotagx-project-template/GUIDE.md

-# Using the template builder
+# Building your GeoTag-X project

-To build your project using this template, we have added a few more requirements that you will need to specify in your project configuration.
+To build your project using the builder tool, we have added a few more requirements that you will need to specify in your project configuration.
 We have also added the possibility of defining a tutorial configuration that allows you to create one or more tutorials to complement your project.

 Both of the aforementioned configurations can be written in either **JSON** or **YAML** formats although to keep things simple, the examples in this guide